-Consultative selling is a sales techniques based on becoming more of an advisor than a sales person.
+Consultative selling is one of the sales techniques based on becoming more of an adviser than a sales person.
 For this to work you need knowledge of the prospect's business, market and competition.

-This type of selling tends to lend itself to ore senior sales people who have been in market for some time.
+This type of selling tends to lend itself to more senior sales people who have been in the market for some time.

 You work with your prospects and clients on projects together.
 Yes there is a sale in it for you and they know this of course, but you give a lot of time to them in return.

 You might be forgiven for thinking that all selling involves closing.
 And you'd be right.
 But this sales technique is all about closing.
 It focuses on closing to make it a distinctive approach.

 The idea is that you close on every step of the sale.
 And you do not move on to the next step until you've got a close.
 So that you're safe in the knowledge that the prospect has made decisions along the way.
 This is so that when they come to the big decision at the end, the decision is much smaller than it otherwise might have been.

 So you close on every step that is required.
 Each small close leads to the big close at the end.

 If you wish you can use elements of this approach in other overall sales techniques.

 Needs are the logical element of a requirement.
 I need shoes to keep my feet dry and to stop my feet being hurt by the road.
 Wants are the emotional elements of the requirement.
 I want shoes that will make me look fabulous, so I'm going to buy Jimmy Choo's!

 For this to work you have to establish their needs and wants.
 You then have to get agreement that you have the right and most important needs and wants.